Strobesstrobes

 What is the difference between black box and white box penetration testing?

 Black box gives the tester no inside information, simulating an external attacker.
 White box gives full access to source code, credentials, and architecture for the deepest possible coverage.
-Gray box sits between them with partial access.
+Gray box sits between them with partial access like a user account.

 Which is better, black box or white box testing?